-About a month ago, there was a commercial on TV for Bring Your Bible to School Day.
+There was a commercial on TV for Bring Your Bible to School Day a little while back.
 It showed a group of teenagers wearing a basket on their heads as they went about their day.
-It was funny and a little bit silly too, but it conveyed the message clearly that our light cannot shine when it is hidden under a bushel.
+It was funny and a little bit silly too, but it conveyed the message clearly that our light can’t shine when it’s hidden under a bushel.

-But Jesus has called Christians to be the light of world and to put our light up on a lampstand for everyone to see.
-It is our job to reflect the glowing light of Jesus and to be bold enough to take the basket off of our heads and let our light shine bright.
+But Jesus has called Christians to be the light of the world and to put our light on a lampstand for everyone to see.
+It’s our job to reflect the glowing light of Jesus and be bold enough to take the basket off of our heads and let our light shine bright.
 When we do, these three things will happen…Jesus has called Christians to be the light of world and to put our light up on a lampstand for everyone to see.Click To Tweet

 #1 Opportunities to share our faith will open up.

 How can someone ask us about our faith if they don’t know we have it to begin with?
 When people see us, they can tell that there is something different about our lives.
 And they want to know what that difference is.
 With each person we meet and with every question they ask, God opens up a new opportunity for us to share our faith.
 A seemingly chance encounter in the grocery store checkout line, or a random meeting at the DMV just might be the perfect time for us to share our faith with someone who needs the light of Christ in their lives.
 My pastor likes to call these “chance” encounters “divine appointments”.
 God loves to give them to us, especially when we least expect them.
 So, let’s be on the lookout for our next divine appointment and take every opportunity God gives us to let our light so shine before men.